StripeRose/atrium/ReadMe.md

 This will set up the engine in the `./atrium/` directory.

-Navigate into the directory, and run `./setup_repo.bat` to clone all submodules in use, and build [Sharpmake](https://github.com/ubisoft/Sharpmake/), the Visual Studio solution generator.
+Navigate into the directory and execute `git submodule update --init --recursive` to clone all dependencies.

 ### Create a new project

-Copy and rename the `example` directory so it lies next to `atrium`.
+Copy and rename the `example` directory so it lies next to the `atrium` directory.
 The directory contains a basic program that sets up the engine to open a blank window, and exits when you close it.

 Once copied, run `generate_solution.bat` from within the directory.
-This should create a solution to open and run from Visual Studio.
+If it’s the first run, it will build [Sharpmake](https://github.com/ubisoft/Sharpmake/) and use it to generate a Visual Studio 2022 solution.

 ## Example code